Spettekaka

 Spettekaka or spettkaka (spiddekaga in native Scanian) is a local dessert of the southern parts of Sweden, chiefly in the province of Scania (Skåne) but also in Halland.
 It is an important part of the Scanian culinary heritage.
 The name means "cake on a spit", and this describes the method of preparation: it is the Swedish variation on the spit cake.

 Description

 A mixture consisting mainly of eggs, potato starch flour and sugar is rolled slowly onto a skewer which is being rotated over an open fire or other heat source.
-The dessert thus produced is very dry.
+The dessert thus produced is very dry (similar to meringue).
 It is then wrapped in a subsequently sealed plastic bag to preserve its dryness.
 To stay crisp, the cake should only be unwrapped at the actual moment it is to be eaten.

 Spettekaka can range in size anywhere from a few inches to several feet in height and over a foot in diameter.
 The very large cakes are served by sawing cuboids from the cake, leaving as much standing as possible.